History of Hawaii: Aikāne

 Aikāne relationships or (mostly male) homosexual or bisexual activity in the pre-colonial era was an accepted tradition.
 These relationships were accepted as part of Hawaiian culture.
 Such sexual relationships may have begun as teenagers and continued thereafter, even though they also had heterosexual partners.
 Cook and his associates provided extensive eyewitness accounts and analyses of such young men.
 These Aikane men were connected to chiefs whose functions were sexual, social, and political.
 The Hawaiian aikāne relationship was a part of Hawaiian noble life, including that of Kamehameha I. Some myths refer to women's desires and therefore some women may have been involved in aikāne relationships.
 Līloa originated this practice among the aliʻi, which was then copied by the other classes.
 Warriors engaged in the practice.
 In many cases, the men involved felt it an honor and responsibility to honor their hana lawelawe.

 Lieutenant James King stated that "all the chiefs had them" and recounted a tale that Cook was asked by one chief to leave King behind, as a great honor.
 American adventurer and sailor John Ledyard commented in detail about the tradition.

 Land division system

-Land was divided in accord with the wishes of the Ali‘i Nui.
+Land was divided in accord with the wishes of the Aliʻi Nui.
 The system had four hierarchical levels: